 In the end you ride for your own achievement, set your own goals and try to nail them.

-We hope all that gives you a better understanding why mtb endurances races continue to be loved and entered by some many riders.
-Hopefully this insight will help you understand that although racing does occur, it's as much about the personal achievements and comradery as anything else.
+We hope all that gives you a better understanding why mtb endurances races continue to be loved and entered by so many riders.
+Hopefully this insight will help you understand that although racing does occur, it’s as much about the personal achievements and comradery as anything else.